ch-stark/blog1506/acm/README2.md

 	red-cluster-pool-gcp-1-8chvh   red-cluster-pool-gcp-1-8chvh-backend-worker   backend-worker   red-cluster-pool-gcp-1-8chvh   1
 	red-cluster-pool-gcp-1-8chvh   red-cluster-pool-gcp-1-8chvh-worker           worker           red-cluster-pool-gcp-1-8chvh   3

-With our machines instantiated as cluster nodes, we now turn our attention to establishing a cross-cluster network so that the PostgreSQL server hosted in one cluster can communicate to the PostgreSQL server hosted in another cluster.
+We now turn our attention to establishing a cross-cluster network so that the PostgreSQL server hosted in one cluster can communicate to the PostgreSQL server hosted in another cluster.
 A "flattening" of the network between spoke clusters is required so that services and pods in one cluster have direct line-of-sight access to services and pods in other clusters.
 Submariner establishes hybrid network connectivity at layer-3 of the OSI model and supports both TCP and UDP protocols using IPsec tunnels.
 Please refer to the [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/add-ons/add-ons-overview#preparing-selected-hosts-to-deploy-submariner) for more details on Submariner and prerequisites.

-To configure Submariner we submit the following YAML as per this example for AWS, again using templates to derive cluster names.
+To configure Submariner we submit the following YAML manifest as per this example for AWS, again using templates to derive cluster names.

 	apiVersion: addon.open-cluster-management.io/v1alpha1
 	kind: ManagedClusterAddOn